I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

-Let’s ping again… we see that Proxmox cannot go to the virtual machine as its booting, and as soon as it boots the machine will reply.
-Let’s try this from the virtual machine as well, and we log in and try to ping our gateway… so the gateway responds, everything is okay.
+Let’s ping again… we see that Proxmox cannot go to the virtual machine as it’s booting, and as soon as it boots the machine will reply.
+Let’s try this from the virtual machine as well, and we log in and try to ping our gateway… so the gateway responds, and everything is okay.
 Right now, I will disable the firewall, but remember to put your own firewall rules to make it more secure.

 Before starting the cPanel installer please make sure that you have forwarded all the necessary ports in the Proxmox firewall configuration file.

 After you do this what you need to do is place this server in the data center and login to this web interface and start the installation script.